 Rotating hinge prostheses are used in complex revision arthroplasty cases with significant bone loss, ligamentous laxity, or in oncologic cases.
 Femoral and tibial components link with an axle and the tibial bearing can rotate around the tibial platform.
 This rotation allows for a lower constraint and therefore a decreased risk of aseptic loosening.
 Early implants were uniplanar without allowing rotation and had a high rate of aseptic loosening.

 Total joint arthroplasty has transitioned from a fee for service to a bundled payment to incentivize quality of care over quantity of cases.
 In 2015, the Center for Medicare and Medicaid Services (CMS) announced the Comprehensive Care for Joint Replacement Model (CJR).
 Bozic et al. in 2014 demonstrated that 70% of the total cost was post-discharge and they have created CJR in hopes of stimulating a reduction in cost and complications.
-This effort has led to the development of standardized protocols and a multi-disciplinary approach for patients undergoing knee replacement.
+This effort has led to the development of standardized protocols and an interprofessional approach for patients undergoing knee replacement.
 At our institution, personnel integral to the success of a knee replacement include:

 Numerous non-operative treatments are employed in the pre-surgical management of knee arthroplasty.
 Treatments include both pharmacologic and non-pharmacologic options.
 Multiple studies have investigated these different treatment options, and guidelines have been put in place by the American Academy of Orthopaedic Surgeons in the 2013 evidence-based guidelines, 2nd edition.